samanthasrkim/PF_SPAMS_Nieuwolda/README.md

 # Particle filter application for Nieuwolda (Groningen gas field)

-This repository provide a simple example of a particle filter application for model parameter of a subsidence model.
+This repository provides a simple example of a particle filter application for estimating parameters of a subsidence model.
-We use the subsidence model SPAMS (Contoy et al. 2022) which correlates soild motion with meteorological data of the KNMI.
+We use the subsidence model SPAMS (Conroy et al. 2022) which correlates soil motion with meteorological data from the KNMI.

 In the following we use subsidence observations from PS-InSAR.
+In this example, PS-InSAR are averaged over a certain area of interest.

 ## 1. Meteorological data
 ### 1a.
 Groningen region and the Nieuwolda station